 Montana Heritage Center

-More than 10 years in the making, the $52.7 million Montana Heritage Center expansion and renovation project will be a state-of-the-art repository for the state’s historic collections and resources, serving as a place for learning and discovery.
+More than 10 years in the making, the $52.7-million Montana Heritage Center expansion and renovation project will be a state-of-the-art repository for the state’s historic collections and resources, serving as a place for learning and discovery.
 When complete, the project will nearly double the size of the existing building and include 66,000 square feet of new space, plus exterior and interior renovations to 66,995 square feet of the existing 1952 Veterans and Pioneers Memorial Building.
-The design melds new with historic, using the space between the two structures to create a dramatic entry that will seamlessly connect the two facilities.
+The design melds old and new, using the space between the two structures to create a dramatic entry that will seamlessly connect the two facilities.

 “The vision for who we can be in the future really has also been built into this process, bringing together diverse voices from across our state from east and west, north and south, our tribal nations, men and women, young and old — it will be reflected right here,” said Governor Steve Bullock at the ground blessing ceremony.
 “Those voices will shape its architecture and landscaping the way that our mountains and our plains and those winding rivers have shaped each and every one of us.
 This building design also looks to the future by incorporating sustainable features that will showcase the ingenuity and the values that make Montana such a special place.”